philipturner/MM4/README.md

 Molecular Mechanics force field, version 4.
 The simulator used to create _Nanosystems (1992)_, but updated with modern ab initio parameters.

-Molecular mechanics simulator for molecular nanotechnology.
-The simulator offloads force computations to the GPU.
-It also contains high-performance CPU primitives for rigid body mechanics.

 Documentation: [philipturner.github.io/MM4](https://philipturner.github.io/MM4)

 ### Atoms